blend/react-native-screenshot-detector/README.md

 # react-native-screenshot-detector

-Note: this project is designed to work with the newer version of React Native library imports: namely, React Nave >= 0.40.0
+Note: this project is designed to work with the newer version of React Native library imports, i.e. React Native >= 0.40.0

 ## Getting started